 Dr Kara Makara Fuller

 Kara's research focuses on understanding how students’ social interactions in educational settings influence the development of their motivation and learning.
 She received her B.S. in Psychology from James Madison University, her Ph.D. in the Combined Program in Education and Psychology from the University of Michigan, and was a postdoctoral research fellow at the University of Michigan.
+She is a Chartered Member (CPsychol) of the British Psychological Society.
 Currently she is part of a team of researchers from the School of Education who are working on a large funded curriculum and assessment project in Wales focused on learning progression.
 Kara regularly presents at national and international conferences and publishes in internationally renowned journals.
 She teaches and supervises within the MSc in Psychological Studies programme, contributes lectures to the MEduc programme, and serves as the School of Education Ethics Officer.

 My research examines how interpersonal relationships within educational settings influence students’ motivation and learning.
 I typically use quantitative methods.
 Topics of interest include achievement motivation, academic and social goals, peer relationships and social development, academic help seeking from peers and teachers, social networks within schools, use of educational technology, and cultural differences in these processes.
 I aim for my research to have theoretical implications for socio-cognitive theories of motivation and practical implications for informing educational practices that foster motivation and academic success.